 - Based loosely on Aurora from Sleeping Beauty.

-Since the cover reveal of The Cyborg Tinkerer, I’ve received many of the same questions.
-Please find a few responses below.
+Since the cover reveal of The Cyborg Tinkerer, I’ve received many similar questions.
+Please find a few responses to those below.

 What formats did you publish The Cyborg Tinkerer in?